horizoncrafts/docker-mssql-with-initdb/README.md

 ## What additionally happens inside this image?

-1. There are series of commands put to sleep for `$MSSQL_SLEEP_TIME` seconds.
-When eventually activated after the sleep, these commands run each sql file found in `/docker-entrypoint-initdb.d` against the database (preassumingly running after `$MSSQL_SLEEP_TIME`)
+1. There are series of commands put to execute in background.
+The loop checks once in `$MSSQL_SLEEP_TIME` (default 1 second) if the server is accessible.
+When that happens, each sql file found in `/docker-entrypoint-initdb.d` is executed against the database.
-1. the sql server process is initiated immediately, so it can be ready for the sleeping commands.
+1. The sql server process is initiated immediately, so it can be ready for the sleeping commands.
+1. If instead of `sqlservr` other command is specified, in particular `sqlcmd`, it is just executed.
+The server is not started, no init scripts executed in loop.

 # Configuration